 Who doesn’t love the idea of a relaxing weekend getaway to the Cayman Islands?
 You’re crazy if you answer NO.

-There is unique quality of the Cayman people and the salty aired good vibes that radiate from the island.
-The combination of the two makes me want to come back again and again.
+The Cayman people are very special, they almost feel like family in a way.
+The combination of the people, delightful cuisine and the salty aired good vibes that radiate from the island make me want to come back again and again.

-If you don’t feel like relaxing for the entirety of your beach vacation (no judgement as I don’t like to) you’re in luck because there are many wonderful things to do in Grand Cayman.
+If you don’t feel like relaxing for the entirety of your beach vacation (no judgement) you’re in luck because there are many wonderful things to do in Grand Cayman.

 A few highlights about Grand Cayman Island is the beaches are insane.
+INSANE.
 Crystal clear blue water.
 White sand.
-Incredible food.
-Welcoming people.
-There is no urgency to life here.
+Sensational food, welcoming people, there is no urgency to life here.
+Just what the doctor ordered.
 Talk about a great escape from urban life to island life.
 What more could you ask for my friends?

 According to Frommer’s the off season in Grand Cayman is from April to mid December when prices are cheapest.
 Peak season is December to April when prices are at their all time highs but the weather is ideal during this time.